feklee/fi-65f.pd/README.md

   * 4 M2×6 screws

-  * Enclosure printed from the STLs in this repository (designed with Rhino 3D)
+  * Enclosure 3D printed from the STLs in this repository (designed with Rhino 3D): With the outside surfaces facing the bed, *no support* is needed when FDM printing

 Wiring